opencog/sensory/opencog/atoms/irc/README.md

 chain. i.e. it is 'parsable'".

-Parsable, in the sense that connectors provided by the sensory stream can be attached to connectors infered from FilterLinks & RuleLinks, and that those connectors are, in turn, joinable to the output device.
+Parsable, in the sense that connectors provided by the sensory stream can be attached to connectors inferred from FilterLinks & RuleLinks, and that those connectors are, in turn, joinable to the output device.

 So we want to describe inputs and outputs as disjuncts and allow LG